02-80365588: jenny@childthink.org

-We will test the patient to begin with using standardised psychometric tests for all areas of speech, language, learning, reading, writing, social interaction and regulation skills, occupational skills, mobility.
+We will assess you, or your child using standardised psychometric tests for all areas of speech, language, learning, reading, writing, social interaction and regulation skills, occupational skills, and mobility.
+Our comprehensive evaluations ensure that your child receives the most effective and personalised care.

 At 2 months of age most babies: